New owner of NC dams wants power sale forced on Duke Energy

 RALEIGH, N.C.
-(AP) — The new owners of North Carolina dams prized in a long-running fight with the state now want to force Duke Energy Corp. to buy the hydropower they generate.
+(AP) — The new owners of North Carolina dams that were the prize in a long-running fight with the state asked on Thursday that Duke Energy Corp. be forced to buy the hydropower generated.

-Cube Yadkin Generation on Thursday asked state utilities regulators to declare Duke Energy must buy electricity from the Yadkin River dams for 10 years.
-The division of Maryland-based Cube Hydro says Duke Energy is required to buy its electricity under a 40-year-old federal clean-energy law.
+Cube Yadkin Generation asked the North Carolina Utilities Commission to declare that Duke Energy must buy electricity from the Yadkin River dams for 10 years.
+Duke Energy is required to buy its electricity under a 40-year-old federal clean-energy law, the division of Maryland-based Cube Hydro Partners said.

-The hydro-power company says the state Utilities Commission should order Duke Energy to pay what it would spend to generate the power itself.
+The hydropower company said the state Utilities Commission should order Duke Energy to pay what it would spend to generate the power itself.

-The U.S. Supreme Court last month ended North Carolina’s lawsuit over the dams started after previous owner Alcoa Corp. closed an aluminum plant that once employed 1,000 workers and started selling the electricity.
+In a letter to Cube Hydro before it completed its purchase of the four dams last year, a Duke Energy executive said that the law doesn’t obligate it to buy the electricity.

 Most Read Business Stories